 - GVM upgrade with engineer certification & approval plate. (included all new suspension & 2” lift)

-- 3” Stainless Mandrel bent exhaust system – ceramic coated
+- 3” Stainless Mandrel bent exhaust system with internally ceramic coated ‘dump pipe’.

 - Nissan bullbar & towbar